Hashtag Web3 Logo

 • Potential for larger gains but unproven

-For risk-averse, solo or service staking makes sense.
+For risk-averse individuals, solo or service staking makes sense.
 For sophisticated validators comfortable with risk, restaking offers better returns.

 Historical Context and Future